Sarah Russell (politician)

 Sarah Alison Russell is a British Labour Party politician who has been the Member of Parliament for Congleton since 2024.
 She is the first non-Conservative politician to represent Congleton, having defeated the incumbent Conservative MP Fiona Bruce.

 Russell is a solicitor and a former councillor in Manchester.

 Early life and career

 Russell studied politics at the University of York, graduating in 2004.
-She then completed the Graduate Diploma in Law and Bar Vocational Course at BPP University, as well as a Masters of Law at King's College London.
+She then completed the Graduate Diploma in Law and Bar Vocational Course at BPP University, as well as a Master of Laws at King's College London.

 While working as a paralegal at Pattinson & Brewer in London, she cross-qualified as a solicitor, developing a practice in employment law.
 She then worked for several years at Slater & Gordon before moving to Fox Whitfield and Rebel Law Ltd to work as a consultant solicitor.

 Russell has also worked as a supervising solicitor at the Equality and Employment Law Centre.
 She served as a trustee of Benchill Community Centre and was a school governor at Rackhouse Primary.